Learning Fourier series with parametrized quantum circuits: Introduction

-Steps to compare different PQCs were done by several groups, for example in \cite{Schuld2021}, where a methodology based on Fourier series and coefficients was developed to compare the expressiveness of PQCs; in \cite{Sukin2019}, \cite{Rasmussen2020} and \cite{Hubregtsen2021}, where selected architectures were evaluated numerically regarding expressibility and entangling capability; in \cite{Ballarin2022}, where the entanglement and the entangling speed of different circuits where compared; in \cite{Wilkinson2022}, where effective capacity and effective dimension were analyzed for different types of PQCs, including dQNNs; and in \cite{Yu2022}, where the work from \cite{Schuld2021} was investigated in more detail for single-qubit circuits.
-Furthermore, the authors of \cite{Schreiber2022} investigate the performance of classical surrogates for layered PQCs.
-Also, as laid out in, for example,~\cite{arunachalam2017, Caro2022_phd}, mathematically rigorous bounds exist that link model complexity of PQCs with their ability to generalize, providing a starting point for quantum learning theory.
+Steps to compare different PQCs were done by several groups, for example in Ref.~\cite{Schuld2021}, where a methodology based on Fourier series and coefficients was developed to compare the expressiveness of PQCs; in Ref.~\cite{li2022}, where architectures with amplitude-encoding and varying circuit depths were compared on different benchmark classification tasks; in Refs.~\cite{Sukin2019},~\cite{Rasmussen2020}, and~\cite{Hubregtsen2021}, where selected architectures were evaluated numerically regarding expressibility and entangling capability; in Ref.~\cite{Ballarin2022}, where the entanglement and the entangling speed of different circuits were compared; in Ref.~\cite{Wilkinson2022}, where effective capacity and effective dimension were analyzed for different types of PQCs, including dQNNs; and in Ref.~\cite{Yu2022}, where the work from Ref.~\cite{Schuld2021} was investigated in more detail for single-qubit circuits.
+Furthermore, the authors of Ref.~\cite{Schreiber2022} investigate the performance of classical surrogates for layered PQCs.
+While this fact indicates that it may be difficult to find advantages of PQCs in comparison to classical machine learning on classical data, this question is not settled and, for example, the authors of Ref.~\cite{jerbi2024} show that so-called flipped quantum models exist, which have a provable learning advantage over fully classical learners despite having a classical surrogate model.
+Also, as laid out in, for example, Refs.~\cite{arunachalam2017, Caro2022_phd}, mathematically rigorous bounds exist that link model complexity of PQCs with their ability to generalize, providing a starting point for quantum learning theory.